Kemp Mill, Maryland

 Kemp Mill is a census-designated place and an unincorporated census area in Montgomery County, Maryland, United States.
 It is known for its creekside walkways, calm suburban atmosphere, Brookside Gardens, and numerous hiking trails.
 Home to the largest Orthodox Jewish community on the East Coast between Baltimore and Miami, it hosts more than half a dozen synagogues within its boundaries.
-It is commonly referred to by American Jews as a "shtetl".
 The population was 13,378 at the 2020 census.

 Kemp Mill census area consists of multiple subdivisions, including Kemp Mill Estates, Kemp Mill Farms, Kemp Mill Forest, and Springbrook Forest.
 The community also includes University Towers, with 523 condominium units, and the Warwick, with 393 rental units.
 The neighborhood has over 1,693 houses.

 History

 Early history

 Prior to the arrival of European settlers, the area that is now Kemp Mill was inhabited by Indigenous peoples, including the Piscataway and the Nacotchtank.
 Captain John Smith of the English settlement at Jamestown was probably the first European to explore the area, during his travels along the Potomac River and throughout the Chesapeake region.

 Evan Thomas, a Quaker minister and political activist, settled the land and established a frame saw and grist mill in 1745, which he named Thomas’ Mill.
 The mill was sold to Aaron Dyer in 1816, who sold it to Francis Valdenar in 1833.
 In the 1830s, a small settlement called Claysville sprang up around the mill.
 The settlement was renamed Kemp Mill in 1857 when George Kemp purchased the mill from Valdenar, and the Kemp family managed the mill until 1905.
 The mill eventually burned down in 1919, marking the end of 174 years of continuous operation.